Juris Doctor-Attorney Track℠ Independent Study Program

 Q. Is there ever a need to come to California?

 A. Only for the bar examinations.
 Academic and administrative procedures are carefully designed so that students can complete all requirements for graduation entirely through distance education without unreasonably disrupting their professional or family lives.
-Students may elect to take final examinations at the School or at over 363 approved testing sites.
+Students may elect to take final examinations at one of over 363 approved testing sites.
 If a testing site is not convenient to a student, procedures are in place for the student to nominate a proctor.